bq-educacion/bq-editor/README.md

 Users can even bold text via input rules: Type \*\*bold\*\* to add bold text.

+Some extensions have additional parameters, run the [storybook](https://github.com/bq-educacion/bq-editor#storybook) or go to the [examples](https://github.com/bq-educacion/bq-editor/tree/main/src/editor/examples) folder to see them.

 ### Content

-Editor provides an `onChange` function to save the contents.
+Editor provides an `onChange` function to export and save the contents.

 There are 4 types of editors depending on how the content is handled, which can be configured through the `stringHandler` parameter: